JieWei-114/MySlave/README.md

 # MySlave – Advanced Local AI Assistant Platform

 **Your data.
 Your AI.
-Your rules.** A production-ready AI assistant platform engineered for privacy, reliability, and transparency.
+Your rules.** A AI assistant platform engineered for privacy, reliability, and transparency.
 Built on Angular 21 + FastAPI + MongoDB with intelligent multi-source reasoning, real-time streaming, and zero-hallucination architecture.

 ## Why MySlave?